lexicalunit/spellbot/INTEGRATIONS.md

 # Integrations with external services

-At the time of this writing SpellBot can create games on [SpellTable][spelltable], Convoke[convoke], and [TableStream][tablestream].
+At the time of this writing SpellBot can create games on [SpellTable][spelltable], Convoke[convoke], Girudo[girudo], and [TableStream][tablestream].
 This document explains how to add support for additional services.

 ## Update the GameService enum